-Midwifery Department, Poltokkos Kemenkos Surabaya, Surabaya, Jawa Timur, Indonesia, 3Environmental Health Department, Poltokkos Kemenkos Surabaya, Surabaya, Jawa Timur, Indonesia; 3Food Engineering Department, Stakarim State University, Semey, East Kazakhstan Region, Kazakhstan; 4Public Heakh Department, Universitas Phalim Indonesia, Pakasaar, Indonesia; 3Nursing Department, Poltokkos Kemenkos Kupang, Kupang, Nasa Tonggara Timur, Indonesia Background: Many educational institutions around the world are implementing e-learning, but there are still many technical obstacles.
+Background: Many educational institutions around the world are implementing e-learning, but there are still many technical obstacles.
 Relatively many elements of e-learning must be improved in performance, so which elements should be selected which are prioritized to be improved first.

-Methods: This research applied a new method in order to select e-learning elements of bealth professionals' education that will be prioritized for improvement.
-This new major was called the Quadrant of Difficulty-Usefulness (QoDU).
-The subjects of this study were not students of Environmental Health School of Magettal Indonesia.
+Methods: This research applied a new method in order to select e-learning elements of health workforce education that will be prioritized for improvement.
+This new method was called the Quadrant of Difficulty-Usefulness (QoDU).
+The subjects of this study were 200 students of Environmental Health Department of Magetan, Poltekkes Kemenkes Surabaya, Indonesia.

-Results: The elements that were sorted by priority were learning design, handout, book, link to resigness, discussion forum, chatting, assignment, feedback, quiz and survey.
+Results: The elements that were sorted by priority were learning design, handout, book, link to resources, discussion forum, chatting, assignment, feedback, quiz and survey.
 The attributes used as the basis for determining priorities were difficulty and usefulness.
-Data regarding attributes were obtained through filling out the questionnaire.
+Data about the attributes obtained through filling out the questionnaire.
 For each element the following were determined: 1) difficulty and usefulness; 2) mean score of difficulty and mean score of usefulness.
-Furthermore, 4 quadrants were arranged based on 1) the difficulty position of each element compared to the mean-score of difficulty and; 2) the usefulness position of each element compared to the mean-score of usefulness.
+Furthermore, 4 quadrants were arranged based on the difficulty position of each element compared to the average difficulty and the position usefulness of each element compared to the average usefulness.

-Conclusion: The order of elements of e-learning at the Environmental Health School of Magetan based on priority were assignment, quiz and discussion forum as the first priority; feedback and survey as second priority; link to resources and book as third priority; and learning design, handout and chatting as the last priority.

-Keywords: health college, e-learning improvement, e-learning elements, prioritized elements
+Conclusion: The order of elements of e-learning in the health sector at the Environmental Health Department of Magetan, Poltekkes Kemenkes Surabaya based on priority were assignment, quiz and discussion forum as the first priority; feedback and survey as second priority; link to resources and book as third priority; and learning design, handout and chatting as the last priority.
+Keywords: health college, e-learning improvement, e-learning elements, prioritized elements result of the development of ICT, in order to achieve progress far ahead, including the implementation of e-learning in health.^{2,3} This is an urgent need, because the use of e-learning is one of the strategic efforts to achieve competitive advantage.
+E-learning can increase the flexibility of the learning process, not too affected by time, place, busyness, physical presence, and stressful teaching-learning.^{2,4,5} It has also been proven in previous research that the implementation of e-learning can increase student motivation.6